 But before we get into that, what does the separation of your business and personal finances look like?

-- Separate checking accounts for your business and your personal money
+- Separate checking accounts for your business and your personal money (Novo bank is a great option for doing that)

 - Personal expenses are paid out of the personal account